 In light of the recent pandemic, we look forward to sharing positive stories about how our clients and community members are responding.
-We know this is a challenging time for many, and we are here to support.
-We hope by sharing these very brief stories through our social media channels that others will feel they are not alone.
-We encourage others to lift each other up and share their stories.
+We know this is a challenging time for many, and we are here to support you.
+We hope that by sharing these very brief stories, others will feel they are not alone.
+We encourage everyone to lift up one another and share their stories.

 “As an organization, we’ve learned so much through these challenging times.

 Regarding COVID-19 and the injustices we are seeing happening to the Black community, we need a safe space for our young artists to express themselves and to hold space for one another.
 We need a safe space to empower our young people’s voices, to hear them, to see them, and to learn from one another.
 For non-Black folx, we need to constantly reevaluate our privileges and how we can support the Black community through action and education.

 We have also learned A LOT more about how to use technology as a creative tool to stay connected with our Totem Star family.
 It is quite a learning curve, but we have been able to learn more about how to better utilize our platforms of live streaming and video conferencing technology to be in community with our young artists and to allow for a safe and creative virtual space for them to continue to freely and authentically express themselves.
 At the same time, we’ve learned there is a strong need for digital equity in education.
 This is a constant question we are asking ourselves on a daily — how do we reach young people that do not have access to technology, software, and the internet?
 How can we do better during this time to stay connected with the community and be able to continuously learn collectively?